 Distortion and excavation are at the core of Vikki's practice.
 She works mainly in abstraction and a loose form of portraiture as a path to processing the complexities of being human.
 She favours a flattened, often partially obscured image over a realistic one simply because she questions what we call reality.
 She is interested in how the imagination assembles impression, memory and shape into visual form.
 Themes of human connection, seen and unseen, dynamics of viewership, identity and literal and psychological space are what drive her creative will.

-Her hope is that a light-hearted approach to creating a dialogue on weighty matters will engage the viewer on an open and compassionate level.
+Her hope is that a light-hearted approach to creating dialogue will engage the viewer on an open and compassionate level.